9 (2005 film): Feature film

-9 is a computer animated feature film (which the short film accompanied on DVD and Blu-ray) adapted from the short film.
+9 is an animated feature film (which the short film accompanied on DVD and Blu-ray) adapted from the short film.
 It was produced in part by Tim Burton, Timur Bekmambetov, and Jim Lemley, and released on September 9, 2009 by Focus Features.
 Shane Acker stayed on as director and the screenplay was written by Pamela Pettler.
 The lead voice actors are Elijah Wood, Jennifer Connelly, John C. Reilly, Martin Landau, Crispin Glover, Fred Tatasciore, and Christopher Plummer.